timbru31/mp3lyrics/README.md

 ## Future plans // ToDo

-- ~~Add support to other lyrics sites when 404 is returned from LyricWikia~~
+- ~~Add support to other lyrics sites when 404 is returned from LyricWiki~~
 - GUI for easier usage (maybe)
 - Add test cases, see [#1](https://github.com/timbru31/mp3lyrics/issues/1)